amyspencerproject/amyspencerproject/README.md

 ![]()

 # Hello there!
-I'm Amy - a Frontend Developer who loves all things code
+I'm Amy - a Project Manager and Frontend Developer who loves all things code

-- 🤖 I’m particularly interested building with AI
+- 🤖 I’m particularly interested in building with AI

-- 🦋 I’m currently exploring Vibe coding but also reviewing JS fundementals
+- 🦋 I’m currently exploring Vibe coding but also reviewing JS fundamentals

 - 🪢 I'm open to collaboration 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/amyspencercodes/)